AZ-204 Developer Associate: Architecting Powerful Compute Solutions on Azure

 • log and workspaces

-• logs are sent to workspace and are defined in the cluster creation
+• logs are sent to the workspace and are defined in the cluster creation

 Kubernetes Custom Resource Definitions (CRD)